xinlin-z/smally/README.md

 Compress JPG losslessly in batch mode and more...

 The requirements for **smally** is mainly from the picture management and optimization of website.
-The core appeal for website is faster and faster, and the core appeal for picture is smaller and smaller, and use JPGs as much as possible for my own opinion.
+The core appeal for website are faster and faster, and the core appeal for picture are smaller and smaller, and use JPGs as much as possible for my own opinion.

-Smally's highlight feature is to compress JPGs losslessly in batch mode, while choosing the progressive format JPG file whenever it's possible.
+Smally is highlighted by compressing JPGs losslessly in batch mode, while choosing the progressive JPG format file whenever it's possible.
 Besides, smally also provides a few handy tools to find pictures according to various parameters.